tnakagome/exray/README.md

     __cxa_throw()
     __cxa_begin_catch()

-libexray.so adds back trace functionality to these functions by interposing calls to them and writing back traces from there.
+libexray.so adds back trace functionality to these functions and std::rethrow_exception() by interposing calls to them and writing back traces from there.